Chart Color Schemes

 Nudgee is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Nudgee, as per the latest Census, 85.4% of dwellings were houses with the remaining 14.6% being semi-detached, apartments, or other types.
-This compares to Brisbane's metropolitan area where 73.5% were houses and 26.5% were other dwellings.
-Home ownership in Nudgee stood at 25.5%, similar to Brisbane metro, with mortgaged dwellings at 46.6% and rented ones at 27.9%.
-The median monthly mortgage repayment was $2,167, higher than the Brisbane metro average of $1,863.
-Median weekly rent in Nudgee was $488, compared to $380 in Brisbane metro.
-Nationally, Nudgee's mortgage repayments were significantly higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+In Nudgee, as per the latest Census evaluation, 85.4% of dwellings were houses, with the remaining 14.6% comprising semi-detached homes, apartments and other types.
+This contrasts with Brisbane's metropolitan area, where 73.5% of dwellings are houses and 26.5% are other dwelling types.
+Home ownership in Nudgee stood at 25.5%, similar to the Brisbane metro level, with mortgaged dwellings accounting for 46.6% and rented ones making up 27.9%.
+The median monthly mortgage repayment in Nudgee was $2,167, exceeding the Brisbane metro average of $1,863.
+Meanwhile, the median weekly rent in Nudgee was $488, compared to $380 in Brisbane metro.
+Nationally, Nudgee's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing